Long Belly, Strong Back: Short Version

 It’s helpful to use the minimum head support you need for comfort, and as always it should be smooth so your head is free to move.

-– Unmentioned in this lesson is how clarifying it is for hip joint function.
-By thinking of moving the pubic bone, extension actions are more driven and coordinated by the hip joints.
-This learning grows richer as you begin to turn your pelvis near the end of the lesson and in the follow-up.
-Click the Related Lessons tab for another exploration of the relationship between arching the back and the hip flexors.
+Unmentioned in the audio is how clarifying this lesson is for hip joint function.
+Thinking of lengthening the pubic bone leads to extension actions of the spine becoming more clearly coordinated with and from the hip joints.
+This learning grows richer as you begin to turn your pelvis near the end of the lesson, and in the follow-up lesson.
+Click the Related Lessons tab another exploration of the relationship between arching the back and the hip flexors.

-Also, the two free lesson collections we recommend right after Getting Oriented pick up on your Long Belly, Strong Back learning in different ways:
+Also, the two free lesson collections we recommend right after Getting Oriented pick up on your learning in Long Belly, Strong Back in different ways:

 This lesson was recorded in a Patrons Quarterly meeting on Nov 3, 2024, then edited to improve flow, clarity, and sound quality in this permanent audio version.